Uzumakichiha-md/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content list of your working directory
+Script that changes the working directory to the users home directory